jvdsouza/Next-Js-practice/README.md

 To run this:

-clone the repository
+-clone the repository

-run <strong>npm install</strong>
+-run <strong>npm install</strong>

-run <strong>npm start</strong>
+-run <strong>npm start</strong>

-go to the directory provided in your terminal
+-go to the directory provided in your terminal

-open your networking tag in your browser using its developer tools

-click on the links on the pages to see what server side and client side rendering produces
+-open your networking tag in your browser using its developer tools -click on the links on the pages to see what server side and client side rendering produces

 From this practice, it was found that: for Server side rendering: